Available Fourth Year Student Rotations

 - Upon approval of the rotation, student will be required to submit onboarding paperwork and a Virginia Mason Letter of Agreement (LOA not required for University of Washington students).
 The program coordinator will provide this paperwork at that time.

 - Virginia Mason is unable to provide meals, parking or housing for students.
-However, here are some nearby hotels, many of which rent by the week and/or month.
+However, there are a number of nearby hotels, many of which rent by the week and/or month.